oscar-bender-stone/honors-thesis/source/3_information_systems.typ

 Now with our meta-theory in @foundations, we can proceed to discuss information systems.

-== Motivating Examples
+== Motivating Examples and Definition

-#theorem[
-  There is no faithful embedding from unconditional rewrite systems to conditional ones.
-]

-How do we bring back the simplicity of the first definition, while ensuring we include conditional rewrite systems?
-The answer is to use a tradic relation instead and allow this relation to faithfully represent _any_ condition that is expressible by a TM.

-== Main Definition
+We start with simple informal examples to explore the concept of information:

+- Statements about the world.

+- Taxonomies.

+- Mathematical relations.

+- More sophisticated: formal theories.

 Each of the previous examples suggests a common definition: _information is a relation_.
 However, we want to express any formalizable kind of information.
 A binary relation _can_ encode any other computable one, but not without clear reasons or connections.
-We add this missing component by using triadic relations instead, building off of semiotics and many other thinkers.
+We add this missing component by using triadic relations instead, building off of semiotics and related schools of thought.

 #definition[
   An *information system* is a pair $(D, I)$, where:
   - $D$ is the *domain*, a finite set of *data* in $NN$
-  - $I$ is *information*, a computable subset of
+  - $I$ is *(partial) information*, a partially computable subset of
     $D times D times D$
 ]

-We will show this definition is suitable because a related concept can naturally define formal systems.

-TODO: Discuss how information reuse is possible via transformations.
+== Meta-Information Reflection

 #let Info = math.bold("Info")

-== Reflection

 Let $Info$ be the set of all information systems.

+A natural question that arises is: what is information _between_ information?
+We can naturally model formal systems as information systems simply by asserting that $I$ is reflexive and transitive in a general sense, formalized by below.

 #theorem[
   Any R.E. structure on $$ can be represented in $$